Table of Contents

 Did you know that pressure washing doesn’t clean 100%?
 It may look like it on the surface level, but deep down at the microscopic level, it isn’t.

-That’s because when you pressure wash, water can only penetrate the surface level and weakens as it reaches the deep corners and pores of the surfaces.
+That’s because when you pressure wash, water can only penetrate the surface level and weaken as it reaches the deep corners and pores of the surfaces.
 At the root of these deep corners and pores lies the organic matter and their roots.

 Organic matter such as mold, mildew, algae, lichen, and other bacteria.